GeoffHayward/the-viable-blog/content/_index.md

 ---
-title: "Welcome to the Viable Blog"
+title: "Welcome"
 ---
-This is a very early version of the Viable Blog.
+This is a very early version of The Viable Blog.

 There is no content yet.